 You need to provide your sales reps with your company’s position on the issue, solution guidelines, and expected benefits.
 This should be a collaborative activity with your marketing and product teams.
-Insight selling works most efficiently when your marketing team works on the front end by doing the research on the issue, market, competition, and thought leadership while your product team creates the roadmap and pricing policies.
+Selling with Insights works most efficiently when your marketing team works on the front end by doing the research on the issue, market, competition, and thought leadership while your product team creates the roadmap and pricing policies.

 Then, you need to arm your sales reps with this material.
 Teach them to communicate your value proposition to different buying influencers involved in the decision-making process, and the process to advance the sale to closure.

-6. Reinforce and sustain “Insight Selling”as a key strategic initiative.
+6. Reinforce and sustain “Selling with Insight”as a key strategic initiative.

-Even after you’ve done your positioning and solution preparation and training, you need to continually reinforce the behavior change necessary among your sales reps to realize the full benefit of insight selling.
+Even after you’ve done your positioning and solution preparation and training, you need to continually reinforce the behavior change necessary among your sales reps to realize the full benefit of selling with insight.
 Don’t think of this as a sales training or a marketing initiative — it is really a strategic initiative that requires alignment across your organization.